How to Watch Adam Sandler Receive Mark Twain Prize on Sunday

 After a decades-long cold war with movie critics, which included a baffling snub after his performance in 2019’s Hidden Gems, New Hampshire’s own Adam Sandler has been selected as the 2023 recipient of the Mark Twain Prize for Humor.

 The event will be held on March 19 at the Kennedy Center Concert Hall in Washington D.C. and broadcast this Sunday at evening at 8 on CNN.

 Ben Stiller, David Spade, Jennifer Aniston, Chris Rock, Drew Barrymore, Steve Buscemi, and fellow New Englander Conan O'Brien are among the guests who will be on hand to honor the Manchester, NH native.

 Sandler recently issued an uncharacteristically blunt defense of Rock's recent jokes about Will Smith during his "Selective Outrage" Netflix special.

 Sandler is the 24th recipient of the award.
 Past recipients include Andover native and former Tonight Show host Jay Leno, who recently returned to standup after an accident that occurred while working on one of his classic cars.

 It’s an honor Sandler probably didn’t see coming in the summer of 1995, when he was unceremoniously fired from Saturday Night Live (which he later sang about when he finally agreed to host the show 24 years later).

 At the time, Sandler was not the bankable movie star he is today, and it was after his departure that he broke out thanks to hits such as Billy Madison, Happy Gilmore, and The Water Boy, as well as a more dramatic turn in Big Daddy.

-While Sandler has shown his range as a dramatic lead in films such as Reign Over Me, it’s his surefire, “popcorn movie” Happy Madison films that continue to draw.
+While Sandler has shown his range as a dramatic lead in films such as Reign Over Me, it’s his surefire, “popcorn movie” Happy Madison-produced films that continue to draw.